 3. Use Natural Greenery with Minimal Ornaments

 A Scandinavian winter look should feel like a breath of fresh mountain air.
 Adding greenery to the mix of holiday decor is a great way to capture this nature-inspired feeling.
 One time-honored Swedish Christmas decoration is a boxwood and dried wheat wreath or garland.
 You might also want to pepper in some of your favorite ornaments (bright red and whites look great), but make sure to decorate sparingly and mindfully.

 And, of course, the centerpiece of any Scandinavian Christmas design is the tree.
 Traditionally, most families in Sweden and Norway wait until the day before Christmas Eve to bring in and decorate their Christmas tree, but assuming you’ll want to plan ahead, here’s what you’ll find on a traditional Scandinavian tree: Use ribbons, white lights, and hand-made ornaments to trim your tree.
 Hearts, stars, and angels are among the most popular motifs.

 4. Incorporate Warm Wools and Fur

-Because the Scandinavian style relies on such modern furnishings, it’s vital to include wool and fur materials to you design for the warmth and texture that’s so important during the holidays.
+Because the Scandinavian style relies on such modern furnishings, it’s vital to include wool and fur materials to your design for the warmth and texture that’s so important during the holidays.
 You’d be surprised how much the addition of a fur pillow or a warm wool blanket can transform a space.

 5. Recreate the Northern Lights with Cozy Candles